‹ Back to Curriculum

 1. Curriculum Overview

-The four themes listed above contain a variety of units.
-Each unit is organized identically regardless which program PDF is being used.
-Each PDF identifies how much time is required to complete the unit, along with its objectives, assessment criteria, and culminating task; it also provides a lesson overview and cross-curricular connections to the unit.
+The four themes contain a variety of units.
+Each unit is organized identically regardless which program is being used.
+Each program identifies how much time is required to complete the unit, along with its objectives, assessment criteria, and culminating task; it also provides a lesson overview and cross-curricular connections to the unit.
 You can view the following video to have a better understanding of how each unit is built.

 Assessment in this program should be ongoing and reflect the subjects covered in the course.
 Formative assessments should be the focal point for teachers and students.
 These assessments should provide students with useful feedback about their work and allow them to track their progress.